VIN1902/learning-js/02-core-concepts/01-prototype-and-classes.md

 - In simple terms it allocates a new memory space in heap and then return its address
 - In depth:
     1. Creates a new empty object {}
-    2. Sets the prototype of this object to the constructor function’s .prototype.
+    2. Link the prototype of this new object to the constructor function’s .prototype property, now it has access to all the defined properties/methods.
-    3. Calls the constructor function, passing this as the newly created object.
+    3. Calls the constructor function with specified arguments and bind 'this' to new object.
     4. Returns the new object (unless the function explicitly returns a different object).

 ## Achieve inheritance